odysseyindia/odyssey-tours/content/english/destinations/india/regions/gujarat-and-central-india/amongst-the-maharajas/_index.md

       - type: hotel
         url: >-
           /destinations/india/states/madhya-pradesh/cities/maheshwar/hotels/ahilya-fort/
+        title: Ahilya Fort
         content: >-
           Selected as one of the world’s 101 best hotels by TATLER, the Ahilya Fort belonging to the Holkar dynasty of Indore, is a charming example of 18th-century Maratha architecture.

           Broad, dark wood beams, cool secluded rooms and sweet-smelling creepers welcome you and the wide views over the Narmada River and temples encourage you to linger.
 All meals are prepared using organic, home-grown vegetables.
         checkInDate: ''
         checkInTime: ''
         checkOutDate: ''